SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ## Preparing Your "From:" Address

 The very first thing your recipients see when they open your email is your address in the From field, so it's important to set it properly from the get-go.
 In SparkPost, that means creating a sending domain, the domain name you'll use to send email from.
-We recommend using a subdomain like *mail.myawesomedomain.com*, but a using a top-level domain is also allowed.
-You can register as many sending domains as you need on your SparkPost account.
+We recommend using a subdomain like *mail.myawesomedomain.com*, but using a top-level domain is also allowed.

 ### Prerequisites